iw00t/REDBetter/README.md

 * `data_dir`: The directory where your torrent downloads are stored.
 * `output_dir`: The directory where the transcoded torrent files will be stored.
 If left blank, it will use the value of `data_dir`.
 * `torrent_dir`: The directory where the generated `.torrent` files are stored.
 * `formats`: A comma space (`, `) separated list of formats you'd like to transcode to.
-By default, this will be `flac, v0, 320`. `flac` is included because `redactedbetter` supports converting 24-bit FLAC to 16-bit FLAC.
+By default, this will be `flac, v0, 320`. `flac` is included because REDBetter supports converting 24-bit FLAC to 16-bit FLAC.
 Note that `v2` is not included deliberately - v0 torrents trump v2 torrents per redacted rules.
 * `media`: A comma space (`, `) separated list of media types you want to consider for transcoding.
 The default value is all redacted lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to `cd, vinyl`.
 * `24bit_behaviour`: Defines what happens when the program encounters a FLAC that it thinks is 24-bit.
 If it is set to `2`, every FLAC that has a bit depth of 24 will be silently re-categorized.
 If it is set to `1`, a prompt wil appear.
 The default is `0` which ignores these occurrences.